General Terms and Conditions

-14.1 Place of performance is the place of transfer of risk.
+14.1 Place of performance is the place of risk transfer.

-14.2 The law of the Federal Republic of Germany shall apply under exclusion of the UN Convention on Contracts for the International Sale of Goods and of German international private law.
+14.2 The law of the Federal Republic of Germany applies under exclusion of the UN Convention on Contracts for the International Sale of Goods and German international private law.

-14.3 Exclusive jurisdiction for all disputes arising directly or indirectly from the contractual relationship is Berlin.
-We are however entitled to bring an action at the place of the delivery obligation or at the customer’s general place of jurisdiction.
-14.4 Any statutory provisions having precedence, especially regarding exclusive jurisdiction, remain unaffected.
+14.3 Exclusive place of jurisdiction for all legal disputes that arise directly or indirectly from the contractual relationship is Berlin, Germany.
+However, we are also entitled to bring legal action at the place of performance for the delivery obligation or in the customer’s general jurisdiction.